ndf-zz/asfv1/README.md

 ### Comments

 A semicolon character ';' starts comment text.
 The assembler will ignore all text including the ';' up to the end of a line.
 Examples:

-	; Comment out the whole line
+	; Comment out a whole line
 	target:	or	0xffffff	; comment to end of line
-	target:		; comment between target and instruction and	0x000000	; comment
+	trget2:		; comment between target and instruction and	0x000000	; comment follows instruction
+		; xor 0xa5a5a5		; instruction commented out
+	; excessive commenting:
+	addr02: cho			; op=0x14 interpolated memory access
+			rdal,		; type=0x3 read offset(LFO) into ACC
+			SIN1,		; lfo=0x1 use SIN1 LFO
+			COS|REG|COMPA	; flags=0xb register LFO and use -COS output
+					; Machine code: 0xcb200014

 ### Label Assignment